MissKay/js-course/week_two.md

 	context.fill();
 }
 ```
-Let’s do the same thing, but this time we will create a pyramid.
+Let's do the same thing, but this time we will create a pyramid.
 ```
 function pyramid() {
 	var canvas = document.getElementById(“canvas”);